ZMXSSC/DishDialog/README.md

 ## Pending features
 1. A feature that allows users to express their love for a recipe by "liking" it.
-2. Deploy the application to Heroku(or other platform).
-3. ...Stay tuned for more exciting features!
+2. ...Stay tuned for more exciting features!

 ## License